Kunalpaul12/ChargePoint/README.md

 # Debug Build

-A debug build apk (assignment.apk) for android is at the root of the project
+A debug build apk (assignment.apk) for android is at the root of the project.
+As this app is not link to any certificate you have to allow unknown apps from the settings